 The parasites grow into one to 7-inch-long adult worms.
 Mature females can lay 200,000 hard-shelled eggs in a single day, which pass with the stool and can live in the environment for months to years.
 Eggs hatch into infectious larvae, completing the cycle.

-Older dogs that swallow infectious larvae are more resistant to the worms, and their immune system tends to arrest the worm's development.
+Older dogs that swallow infectious larvae are more resistant to the worms.
+Their immune system tends to arrest the worm's development.
 Such larvae simply stop developing and remain wherever they happen to alight.
 In other words, they can lodge in the pet's muscles, kidneys, brain, or even the eyes.
 In male dogs and females that are spayed or never bred, the larvae remain permanently frozen in time.

-But when a female dog becomes pregnant, the same hormones that promote the unborn puppies' development also stimulate the worms to grow.
+But during the period around the birth of a litter, the immunity of the female dog to infection is partially suppressed.
 Immature roundworms begin again to migrate and typically cross into the placenta or the mammary glands to infect the puppies before or shortly after birth.

 Roundworm Symptoms and Complications